 - Have an emerging ability to classify things eg. Cats and dogs are animals, apples and oranges are fruit

 - Can write simple words eg. cat, dog and then advances to writing sentences and then essays.

-To assist your child to begin to develop these skills the following strategies use everyday occurrences to help learning;
+To assist your child to begin to develop these skills the following strategies can be used during everyday experiences to help learning;

 - At the dinner table teach your child to set the table and that the fork is on the left and the spoon is on the right, mum is sitting on the left and dad is on the right etc.

 - For following instructions begin with one and then build on the number over time eg. Put your bag on the table, take your lunch box out, put your lunch box on the bench